aws-ia/terraform-aws-eks-blueprints/docs/add-ons/index.md

 ### GitOps with ArgoCD

-In order to manage add-ons via ArgoCD, you will leverage the [`ssp-eks-add-ons`](https://github.com/aws-samples/ssp-eks-add-ons) repository.
-This repository is configured to follow the App of Apps pattern from ArgoCD and has configuration for managing the same set add-ons that are offered directly via Terraform.

 To indicate that you would like to manage add-ons via ArgoCD, you must do the following:

 1. Enable the ArgoCD add-on by setting `argocd_enable` to `true`.
 2. Specify you would like ArgoCD to be responsible for deploying your add-ons by setting `argocd_manage_add_ons` to `true`.
-This will prevent individual add-on modules from deploying Helm charts.
+This will prevent the individual Terraform add-on modules from deploying Helm charts.
 3. Pass Application configuration for your add-ons repository via the `argocd_applications` property.

 Note, that the `add_on_application` flag in your `Application` configuration must be set to `true`.